-- 2) We study the conditions under which the proposed IDPF framework works correctly in that it will not discard packets with valid source addresses. - 3) To evaluate the effectiveness of the architecture, we conduct extensive simulation studies based on AS topologies and AS paths extracted from real BGP data provided by the Route-Views project [30].
+2) To evaluate the effectiveness of the architecture, we conduct extensive simulation studies based on AS topologies and AS paths extracted from real BGP data provided by the Route-Views project [27].
 Our results show that, even with partial deployment, the architecture can proactively limit an attacker's ability to spoof packets.
-When a spoofed packet cannot be stopped, IDPFs can help localize the attacker to a small number of candidate ASes, reducing the effort and increasing the accuracy of IP traceback schemes. - 4) We show that unlike some protection schemes that provide intangible local benefits for deployment, the IDPF architecture provides better protection against IP spoofing based DDoS attacks on local networks, which presents incentives for network operators to deploy IDPFs.
+When a spoofed packet cannot be stopped, IDPFs can help localize the attacker to a small number of candidate ASes, reducing the effort and increasing the accuracy of IP traceback schemes.

+3) We show that unlike some protection schemes that provide intangible local benefits for deployment, the IDPF architecture provides better protection against IP spoofing based DDoS attacks on local networks, which presents incentives for network operators to deploy IDPFs.

 The rest of this paper is organized as follows.
-We discuss related work in Section 2.
-We provide an abstract model of BGP in Section 3.
-Section 4 presents the IDPF architecture.
-Section 5 discusses practical deployment issues.
-We report our simulation study of IDPFs in Section 6.
-We conclude the paper and discuss future work in Section 7.
+We discuss related work in Section II.
+We provide an abstract model of BGP in Section III.
+Section IV presents the IDPF architecture.
+Section V discusses practical deployment issues.
+We report our simulation study of IDPFs in Section VI.
+We conclude the paper and discuss future work in Section VII.